Participation Terms

 Copyright & Plagiarism

-All work submitted to the Awards must be original, meaning you create the work based on your own ideas.
-By submitting work to the Awards, you agree that you created it and did not copy it from any other person, business, school, or organization.
+All work entered into the Awards must be original, meaning you create the work based on your own ideas.
+By entering work into the Awards, you agree that you created it and did not copy it from any other person, business, school, or organization.
+You also agree not to enter work created with generative AI tools or that contains any content generated by AI tools.
 Any work that infringes anyone’s intellectual property rights will be disqualified.
 You, not the Alliance, are responsible for getting any necessary consents or releases from people or for any places or property depicted in your work.

 Violations

-The Alliance may revoke a student’s participation in the Awards and take back or cancel any awards made by the Alliance if we determine that a submission does not meet the requirements of these Participation Terms or other applicable Alliance policies (for example, any policies that apply to participants from certain regions) or that a participant has violated these Participation Terms or other Alliance policies in any other way.
+The Alliance may revoke a student’s participation in the Awards and take back or cancel any awards made by the Alliance if we determine, in our sole discretion, that an entry does not meet the requirements of these Participation Terms or other applicable Alliance policies (for example, any policies that apply to participants from certain regions) or that a participant has violated these Participation Terms or other Alliance policies in any other way.
 Any participant whose award is taken back or cancelled may not identify himself or herself as the recipient of an award from the Alliance.

 National Student Poets Program

-Participants must have email accounts in order to submit their work to the Awards, because submissions can only be received on the Awards website.
+Participants must have email accounts in order to enter their work into the Awards, because entries can only be received on the Awards website.
 During the selection process, jurors do not have access to personal information, whether submitted with your entry or otherwise.
 If you are having technical difficulty with the online registration system, please contact info@artandwriting.org.
 In the email, include your name, contact information, name of your school, and school’s zip code.

-Note to Parents: A parent or guardian must review and sign each submission form.
-Be sure to read all rules and guidelines with your students to make sure that submissions adhere to our guidelines.
+Note to Parents/Guardians: A parent or guardian must review and electronically agree to these Participation Terms.
+Be sure to read all rules and guidelines with your teens to make sure they understand them and that entries adhere to our guidelines.